 Where is the Allegheny Front Trail?

-The Allegheny Front Trail is located near Philipsburg, PA, which is about 30 minutes northwest of State College in central Pennsylvania.
-There is fairly easy access provided to the area by Interstate 80.
+There is relatively easy access provided to the area by Interstate 80.
 You can arrive at access to the Allegheny Front Trail within 15-20 minutes after exiting the interstate.

 How long is the Allegheny Front Trail?